SwissDataScienceCenter/renku/docs/user/knowledge-graph.rst

 project - a lineage query will reveal the workflow steps taken within your private project using the public data.
 If sharing this level of metadata is not acceptable to you, then please do not enable the Knowledge Graph integration for now.
-For new private (or internal) projects, you will be given an option when creating the project whether to enable the Graph or not.
+For new private projects, you will be given an option when creating the project whether to enable the Graph or not.
 If you choose not to do so initially, you can change your mind later and we will happily add the project to the Graph for you.
 However, while possible, removing a project completely